Skip to Main Content

 • $25,000 of uninsured motorist property damage

 Although minimum coverage is generally the cheapest option when you are purchasing car insurance, there are a number of insurers who offer affordable policies in Indiana.
-When shopping for the best policy for your needs, it can be a good idea to ask for quotes from a range of likely insurance companies to see who offers you an option that works for your wallet.
+When shopping for the best policy for your needs, it can be a good idea to ask for quotes from a range of likely insurance companies to see which company offers the best deal for your coverage needs and budget.

 • Medical payments coverage: This may provide payments towards you and your passenger’s medical-related expenses regardless of who is at fault for the accident.
-In contrast, uninsured motorist coverage only applies if the uninsured driver is at fault.
+MedPay coverage may be a good fit if you don’t have health insurance or have a high-deductible health plan (HDHP).

-• Collision coverage: This may pay to repair damage to your vehicle from a collision or hit-and-run.
+• Collision coverage: This may pay to repair damage to your vehicle from a collision you cause, a single-vehicle rollover or a hit-and-run (if you don’t have uninsured motorist coverage).
 Collision pays up to the car’s actual cash value (ACV), may be subject to a deductible and may not require a determination of fault to apply.

 • Comprehensive coverage: This doesn’t apply to typical collisions; however it may pay to repair your vehicle for damage outside your control, such as hail, fire, theft, vandalism, falling objects and windshield replacement.
 Comprehensive pays up to the car’s actual cash value (ACV) and may be subject to a deductible.